-In the most desolate region of Tibet, he discovers a lost city inhabited by the worshippers of a forbidden god that demands human sacrifice!
+Beyond the most desolate regions of Tibet, he discovers a lost city inhabited by the worshipers of a forbidden god that demands human sacrifice!

 Forced to aid this cult or forfeit the secrets of raising the dead, the Monster finds himself embroiled in a war against the deadly minions of the warlord, Black Tiger!

 Then, the Monster returns to America where he lays the foundation of an empire.
 And in doing so, he is led into the most unholy alliance of all!

 Read MONSTER OF THE EAST today!

 At last, the return of the third installment of the Monster's adventures!
 In this book you will see the Monster travel from Old San Francisco, across the Pacific, with only a dead woman for a companion.
 Not even the tongs of Shanghai or the "hopping ghosts" of Hunan Province can stop him from finding the lost citadel of the Tcho-Tcho people!
 But will even an alliance with these cultists save him from the clutches of the Yellow Claw?!

 After my botched attempt to kill Morbley, I wished to avoid any contact with other men, especially Americans.
 I spent the day in the vicinity of Corona Heights, gathering berries and even shooting a rabbit which I roasted over a spit.
 Only at dusk did I return to the city.